SnowPowerCore/Xamarin-Forms-Advanced-Template-Discontinued/README.md

 > **Modified **`App.xaml.cs`** file**

 `App.xaml.cs` with a little setup. `Services` store static property is present here.
-Also made some adjustments with keyboard & other services.
+Also, contains some adjustments with keyboard & other services.

 > **Startup (configure) file**